 Some in the market had thought it might signal a slowing in the pace of further rate hikes given a stubbornly strong currency and still moderate inflation.

 Still, analysts said further gains in the kiwi might be limited.

 “We believe further NZD appreciation is likely to be capped within a cent of current rates as the tightening cycle is fairly priced,” said Annette Beacher, head of Asia-Pacific research at TD Securities in Singapore.

 The New Zealand dollar last traded at $0.8624, up 0.4 percent on the day.

 The kiwi also rose against the yen, euro and its Australian counterpart, which suffered heavy losses on Wednesday in the wake of unexpectedly soft inflation data.

 Both Antipodean currencies were among some of the biggest movers this week, in contrast to the G3 currencies which stayed in all-too familiar territory.

-The euro was stuck at $1.3820 after pulling back from a near one-week high of $1.3855, leaving it just a shade firmer on the week.
+The euro held steady at $1.3822, leaving it just a shade firmer on the week.